nginxinc/nginx-gateway-fabric/docs/installation.md

 ### Create a NodePort Service

-Create a service with type `NodePort`:
+Create a Service with type `NodePort`:

 ```
 kubectl apply -f deploy/manifests/service/nodeport.yaml
 ```

-A `NodePort` service will randomly allocate one port on every node of the cluster.
-To access NGINX Kubernetes Gateway, use an IP address of any node in the cluster along with the allocated port.
+A `NodePort` Service will randomly allocate one port on every Node of the cluster.
+To access NGINX Kubernetes Gateway, use an IP address of any Node in the cluster along with the allocated port.

 ### Create a LoadBalancer Service

-Create a service with type `LoadBalancer` using the appropriate manifest for your cloud provider.
+Create a Service with type `LoadBalancer` using the appropriate manifest for your cloud provider.

 - For GCP or Azure: